astralord/astralord.github.io/_posts/2025-01-01-power-of-diffusion-models.md

 ### Score based generative modelling

-Diffusion model is an example of discrete Markov chain random process.
+Diffusion model is an example of discrete Markov chain.
 We can extend it to continuous stochastic process.
-Consider **multidimensional Wiener process** $\mathbf{w}_t$ - a stochastic process, such that it starts with $0$, all of its increments are independent and normally distributed:
+Let's define **Wiener process (Brownian motion)** $\mathbf{w}_t$ - a random process, such that it starts with $0$, has continuous paths, all of its increments are independent and normally distributed:

 $$\frac{\mathbf{w}(t) - \mathbf{w}(s)}{\sqrt{t - s}} \sim \mathcal{N}(0, \mathbf{I}), \quad t > s.$$